Last Updated on

 The two big international car companies AVIS and Euro car are both located in Vaitape.
 Avis also has a second location in Matira Beach.

-NB: There´s a discount on the car rental if you book online in advance instead of doing a walk-in booking.
+NB: There´s a discount on the car rental if you book online in advance instead of making a walk-in booking.

 Hitchhiking is an easy way to get around Bora Bora.

 Booking your accommodation in advance is crucial on Bora Bora to be able to get a room in one of the reasonably priced hotels.
-But be aware that even the cheapest hotel charge 150USD a night for their cheapest rooms.
+But be aware that even the cheapest hotel charge 150USD a night for their most economical rooms.
 And those book out months in advance.

 They were fully booked on for my entire stay, so I had to change between them.